RESOLUTE. PROJECT TEAM

 He also spent years serving as a general counsel and national security law advisor for the special operations community and senior leadership of the Department of Defense.
 Prior to that, Cory was a federal prosecutor and served as the senior prosecutor for the United States Army in Europe.
 Cory has overseen and advised on thousands of criminal and civil investigations and represented the United States in hundreds of domestic and international forums and proceedings.

-Cory’s unparalleled experience has honed an ability to quickly and accurately recognize threats and opportunities in the environment and then clearly and convincingly communicate that vision to others.
+Cory’s unparalleled experience has honed the ability to quickly and accurately recognize threats and opportunities in the environment and then clearly and convincingly communicate that vision to others.
 His unmatched ability to empower clients with clear vision in foggy environments enables swift collective action to seize opportunities and minimize risks.
 In today’s environment, speed and agility are essential survival skills for any organization.

-He also served as a general counsel in the Airborne and Special Forces communities, advising commanders in charge of a force between 3,500 and 5,000 personnel with several hundred-million-dollar budgets.
-He continues to serve as a Lieutenant Colonel in the United States Army Reserve.
+Cory served 19 months in combat as an Army soldier, leader, and senior legal advisor to joint force commanders in Afghanistan, Pakistan and the Philippines.
+Cory also served as a general counsel in the Airborne and Special Forces communities, advising commanders in charge of 3,500 or more personnel with several hundred-million-dollar budgets.
+He continues to serve as a Lieutenant Colonel in the United States Army Reserve

 B A C K